kirkhofer/data-ai/README.md

 Repo to share things I have learned over my many years of programming and data experiences

 # Captain's Log
+## 2024-06-04
+- 🆙 Updates for APIM using the new backends and circuit breakers see [here](aoai/apim.md)
+    > NOTE: This truly simplifies management and APIM manages a lot of this for you now

 ## 2024-03-20
 - Added Azure Automation script to suspend [Fabric Capacity](fabric/README.md)